 Reverting to your Maiden Name Before Your Divorce is Final

 While you only need a decree absolute and not a deed poll if you decide you want to revert to your maiden name after getting divorced, if you reclaim your maiden name before you’re divorced (e.g. while separated or midway through the divorce process), you may run into difficulties.
-Although the law allows you to reassume your maiden name at any time without having to provide a reason, some companies such as banks and mobile phone companies seem ill-equipped to process your name change request without supporting documentary evidence.
+Although the law allows you to reassume your maiden name at any time without having to provide a reason, a significant number of companies such as banks and mobile phone companies seem ill-equipped to process your name change request without supporting documentary evidence.

 While it may be frustrating, we suggest that you wait until your divorce is final before changing names, or if you’re adamant that you wish to proceed regardless, get a deed poll so that you can state it as your reason for the change (and providing your deed poll as documentary evidence).
 If you choose the latter, we recommend that you seek legal advice if you own an account that is considered a shared asset or has financial implications (e.g. loans, credit cards, banks, and property).